wehlutyk/thesis/content/1-introduction.md

 - as can be understood by the recent name change, it's not clear that representations are the focus (e.g. distance when talking, or even the Claidière & Sperber 2007 example of smoking).
 I believe the central intuition was that psychology, in the form of at-the-time-emerging cognitive science, has a rich part to play in any synthesis, and is a core ingredient in the appearance of attractors.
 - indeed, that is what is emphasised in debates with DIT
 - also, it is not an explanatory theory in the sense of quantum physics (as it's not a GUT): Sperber reminds us that finding an attractor is only a cue to looking for its underlying causes.
 Instead it's a way of thinking at a high level, like a philosophy maybe
 - so in a way, it can't be proved or disproved.
-But it can be more or less fruitful in generating situations and ideas, and providing a global assemblage of facts
+But it can be more or less fruitful in generating situations and ideas, and providing a global assembly of facts

 ARGUE/EXPAND